 There are many kinds of fences including solid fences, picket fences, chain link fences, and wrought iron fences.

 Wood posts have a life of about 10-12 years.
 Replacing rotted posts when they occur can greatly extend fence life.

 - 1x per year: Inspect for broken or loose fence posts and fence boards, and make repairs as needed.

 - 1x per year: Check gates for operation and make repairs as needed.

-One of my favorite additions to kitchen-side patios are specially designed planters that can grow veggies, herbs, spices and organics to use for gourmet fresh cooking.
+Kitchen-side patios with herb garden planters are my favorite kind of hardscape.
 Even the SF Giants have installed one of these organic garden areas to the outfield patio of one of the stadium restaurants.

 - Every 2 years: Trellises require regular maintenance.
 Apply a protective coating to the structure or tough up the existing coatings at least every other year to help shed water and protect the wood.